Amiton7/generative-ai-flowchart/README.md

 You can access the page here: https://amiton7.github.io/generative-ai-flowchart/

+### Note:

+* The Flowchart Gif for every model will be uploaded soon.
+* Mobile view is currently not supported, but will be working on it in some time.

 ### Fun Fact:

 At the end of AI model's info table, there is an analogy to a cooking scenario in real life!